 Credit: Jason CarpenterThe Nest Cam also gives you the ability to talk and listen through the camera.
 The feature is like a two-way baby monitor; you can check in on and coo at your pets from the office, say "hi" to the kids when they get home from school or even spook an intruder.
 It's worth noting that the camera's basic intercom attributes are just that — basic.
 The quality of the sound in either direction is certainly not hi-fi.

 Another unique feature is the camera's compatibility with other Nest devices.
-If you own Nest's intelligent Thermostat and set it to "away," the Nest Cam will automatically turn on.
-With Nest Protect, if smoke is sensed in the home, Nest Cam will automatically record a clip to capture the events and help you figure out what happened.
+If you own Nest's Learning Thermostat and set it to "away," the Nest Cam will automatically turn on.
+With the Nest Protect carbon-monoxide-and-fire detector, if smoke is sensed in the home, Nest Cam will automatically record a clip to capture the events and help you figure out what happened.

 The Nest Cam can interact with several third-party devices.
 If the Nest Cam senses motion while a home's residents are away, it will turn on Philips Hue smart light bulbs and trigger the SkyBell video doorbell to start recording.
 The Mimo baby monitor and onesie will trigger the Nest Cam to start recording if a baby moves.
 Other products that work with the Nest Cam include the August smart lock and the Petnet smart pet feeder.

 The free Nest app for Android and iOS is basic and straightforward.
 A simple home page displays all of your installed Nest devices, with a drop-down menu giving access to settings and account information.

 Credit: Jason CarpenterYou need to simply click on the Nest Cam icon, and any cameras you have set up in your home will be displayed by a photo icon and the camera's name (e.g., Living Room, Bedroom).
 You're then taken to the live video stream, where you can view and listen to your video, use the talk option, zoom in and change your settings.